 There are some scenarios when moving files and folders in Lightroom is not advisable.

 First, moving images and folders in Lightroom is slow.
 If you only need to rearrange a couple of images, the speed is not as noticeable.
 But if you need to move a large number of images, this process is painfully slow.

-Second, if Lightroom crashes during the transfer, you are at risk of losing your photos.
-This is the worst case scenario for any photographer.
+Second, if Lightroom crashes during the transfer, you risk losing your photos.
+This is the worst-case scenario for any photographer.

 Here is the second tip on how to move photos and folders to a new location.